Impatiens capensis: Distribution

 Impatiens capensis was transported in the 19th and 20th centuries to England, France, the Netherlands, Poland, Sweden, Finland, and potentially other areas of northern and central Europe.
 These naturalized populations persist in the absence of any common cultivation by people.
 This jewelweed species is quite similar to Impatiens noli-tangere, an Impatiens species native to Europe and Asia, as well as the other North American Impatiens.
 No evidence exists of natural hybrids, although the habitats occupied by the two species are very similar.

-In the State of Washington, Impatiens capensis is considered a class C noxious weed due to its rapid spread and tendency to outcompete native jewelweeds.
+In the State of Washington, I. capensis is considered a class-C noxious weed due to its rapid spread and tendency to outcompete native jewelweeds.
 It has also formed a hybrid species with the native jewelweed Impatiens ecornuta.

 Uses

 As food

 The young shoots can be boiled (with two changes of water) as a potherb; eating too much is not recommended as the plant contains calcium oxalate crystals.
-The seeds are also edible.
+The seeds are also edible, and probably best before exploding.